Data structures for computing unique palindromes in static and non-static strings: Introduction

-In this paper, we propose an algorithm to solve the SUPS problem for a sliding window and an algorithm to solve the SUPS problem after single-character substitution.
-Also, we show that the number $\alpha$ of SUPSs for any single interval is at most $4$, and the upper bound is tight.
-Furthermore, as a by-product, we propose a fully-dynamic data structure for the range minimum query (RmQ) in which the width of each query range is in $O(\polylog(n))$.
+Contributions of this paper are summarized as follows: \begin{description} \item[{Section~\ref{sec:comb}:}] {\bf Combinatorial properties on SUPSs and MUPSs.} \begin{itemize} \item We show that the number $\alpha$ of SUPSs for any single interval is at most four, and the upper bound is tight even for binary strings, \item We show that the sum of lengths of MUPSs of a string of length $n$ is $O(n)$. \end{itemize} \item[{Section~\ref{sec:compact}}:] {\bf Compact SUPS data structures for static strings.} \begin{itemize} \item We propose a compact data structure of size $3n+2m+o(n)$ bits that can answer any \emph{interval SUPS} query in constant time where $n$ is the length of the input string and $m$ is the number of MUPSs of the input string. \item We propose a compact data structure of size $3n+m+o(n)$ bits that can answer any \emph{point SUPS} query in constant time. \end{itemize} \item[{Section~\ref{sec:dynamic_algo}}:] {\bf Algorithms for SUPS problem for semi-dynamic strings.} \begin{itemize} \item We propose a data structure of size $O(W)$ for the sliding-window SUPS problem that supports SUPS query in $O(\log\log W)$ time and each window-shift in amortized $O(\log\sigma + \log\log W)$ time where $W$ is the size of the window and $\sigma$ is the alphabet size. \item We propose a data structure of size $O(n)$ for the {after-substitution SUPS problem} that can answer any {after-substitution-SUPS} query in amortized $O(\log n\log\log n)$ time after some character in the input string is substituted with another character. \end{itemize} \end{description} Furthermore, as a by-product, we propose a fully-dynamic data structure for the range minimum query (RmQ) in which the width of each query range is in $O(\polylog(n))$.
 The data structure can answer such a query in constant time and update in (amortized) constant time for any single-element edit operation.
-Note that, for the original RmQ without any additional constraint, it is known that we need $\Omega(\log n/ \log\log n)$ time for answering a query when $O(\polylog(n))$ updating time is allowed~\cite{alstrup1998}.

-\paragraph{\bf Related Work.} A typical application to the sliding-window model is string compression such as LZ77~\cite{LZ77} and PPM~\cite{PPM}.
+Note that, for the original RmQ without any additional constraint, it is known that we need $\Omega(\log n/ \log\log n)$ time for answering a query when $O(\polylog(n))$ updating time is allowed~\cite{alstrup1998}. \paragraph{\bf Related Work.} A typical application to the sliding-window model is string compression such as LZ77~\cite{LZ77} and PPM~\cite{PPM}.
 The sliding-window LZ77 compression is based on the sliding-window suffix tree~\cite{FialaGreene1989,larsson1996extended,ukkonen1995line,senft2005suffix}.
 Also, the sliding-window suffix tree can be applied to compute minimal absent words~\cite{crochemore2020absent} and minimal unique substrings~\cite{mieno2021computing}, which are significant concepts for bioinformatics, in the sliding-window model.
 Recently, the sliding-window palindromic tree was proposed, and it can be applied to compute MUPSs in the sliding-window model~\cite{mieno2021eertree}.